midtown-ai/glossary/glossary/g.md

 # Gradient Bagging

+ ~ [bagging] but where each weak learner is built to correct errors of the previous ones/ensemble

  [Gradient boosting] is an ensemble machine learning technique that combines multiple [weak learners] (typically [decision trees]) together to produce a strong predictive model.
 Bagging is another ensemble technique involving training [weak learners] on different randomized subsets of the data.
 Gradient bagging combines these two methods:

   * Like gradient boosting, it trains predictors sequentially, with each new tree correcting errors from the previous tree.